How to Send Emails Using Microsoft 365 Graph API in .NET Apps

 Install the .NET API

-- or simply by using the following command within the Package Manager Console in Visual Studio:
+- Or simply use the following command within the Package Manager Console in Visual Studio:

 Command